Mayon: 2018 activity

-On January 13, at 4:21 pm (PST), a phreatic eruption occurred that propelled a grayish steam and ash plume approximately 2500 meters high that drifted to the southwest side of the volcano.
+On January 13, 2018, at 4:21 pm (PST), a phreatic eruption occurred that propelled a grayish steam and ash plume approximately 2500 meters high that drifted to the southwest side of the volcano.
 The activity lasted approximately 1 hour and 47 minutes and ash fell in Barangay Anoling, Daraga, Barangays Sua, Quirangay, Tumpa, Ilawod and Salugan of Camalig and in Barangays Tandarora, Maninila, and Travesia in Guinobatan.
 Sulfuric odor was noted by residents of Camalig town proper.
 Rumbling sounds were also heard by residents of Brgy.
 Anoling, Daraga and rockfall events were intermittently recorded.
 Faint crater glow was first observed at 10:16 pm.
 The event prompted PHIVOLCS to raise the Alert Level of Mayon from Alert Level 1 (abnormal) to Alert Level 2- (increasing unrest for the people's safety).
 About 40,000 residents were displaced in the resulting evacuation.

 On January 14, Mayon's alert status was upgraded to Alert Level 3 (increased tendency towards a hazardous eruption) after 3 phreatic eruptions and 158 rockfall events were recorded.
 The summit crater also exhibited a bright glow signifying the growth of a new lava dome and the start of lava flows towards its slopes.

-On January 16, the province of Albay declared a state of calamity as lava flows reached the limits of the 6-kilometer evacuation zone.
+On January 16, the province of Albay declared a state of calamity as lava flows reached the limits of the 6 km evacuation zone.

-On January 22, Alert Level 4 was raised after Mayon spewed a 3-kilometer tall ash column at around 12:45 pm.
+On January 22, Alert Level 4 was raised after Mayon spewed a 3 km tall ash column at around 12:45 pm.
 Classes in all levels in private and public schools were suspended in the whole province of Albay.
 By evening, lava fountains were spewed from the crater with pyroclastic flows and ash plumes.
 Lava bombs and rockfalls could also be observed and rumbling sounds from the eruptions could be heard.
 The eruption type was classified as a Strombolian eruption.